By using our website, you agree to our use of cookies.

 Pros of investing in cryptocurrency

 • Prior to 2022, the price of cryptocurrencies were not highly correlated to other investment classes, like stocks and bonds, so having a small exposure to this potentially high growth space may improve risk adjusted returns.
-While correlations between cryptocurrencies and other asset classes were high in 2022, it’s unclear if this is a new trend.
+While correlations between cryptocurrencies and other asset classes were high, it’s unclear if this is a new trend.

 • Some experts compare certain cryptos, such as Bitcoin, to gold: both are fungible and durable because they’re hard to destroy, scarce due to finite supply, and their purchasing power is not defined by any central authority.